 Porcelain is used in most modern dental crowns because of its strength and customizability.
-Skilled ceramicists are able to craft crowns to match a patient’s natural teeth shade, shape, and even to replicate their sheen.
+Skilled ceramists are able to craft natural looking crowns to match a patient’s real teeth shade, shape, and even to replicate their sheen.
 This helps to create a natural-looking restoration that most people won’t even notice.

 - Blend with the natural color of your teeth

 - Can last for several decades with proper care